stanman71/Python_Projects/vLab/README.md

 - set on the VM of the forwardingPlane the CPU-cores to 3 and the RAM to 3 GB

-- the controlPlane template needs a default configuration with an user, access permissions and management IP
+- the VM of the controlPlane needs a default configuration with an user, access permissions and management IP

 - a management IP is necessary to upload the initial configuration (temporary management IP in this example: 192.18.10.100/24)